ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Methodology

 In knowledge distillation, a student network ${s}^{\theta}(\cdot)$ is trained to match the output of a given teacher network ${t}^{\phi}(\cdot)$, where $\theta$ and $\phi$ are the parameters of the student and the teacher networks, respectively.
 In this work, we employ the same network architecture for both the student and the teacher, i.e. the teacher is a momentum encoder~\cite{he2020momentum} of the student, where the parameters of the teacher network are updated from the past iterations of the student network using exponential moving average of the student weights with the following update rule: $\phi \leftarrow \lambda \phi + (1 - \lambda) \theta$.

 In our case, the network architecture of the student comprises three components: A vision transformer backbone $s_{\rm b}(\cdot)$, followed by two projection heads attached to the output of the transformer.
 The first projection head ${s}_{\rm lcl}(\cdot)$ is for local contrastive learning and the second projection head ${s}_{\rm gcl}(\cdot)$ is for global contrastive learning.
 The local contrastive learning projection head $s_{\rm lcl}(\cdot)$ consists of 3 fully connected layers; the first two with $2048$ neurons and GeLU non-linearity each, and the last bottleneck layer with $256$ neurons.
-The output of the bottleneck layer is $\ell_2$ normalised and directly connected to a weight-normalised fully connected classification layer with $K=1024$ neurons.
-The global contrastive learning projection head $s_{\rm gcl}(\cdot)$ has a similar design to $s_{\rm lcl}(\cdot)$ except that its output layer has $C=8192$ neurons.
-The choices of $K$ and $C$ are intuitive in the sense that the local patches have less variability w.r.t each other hence, local similarity can be captured in lower dimensional space ($K=1024$), while global similarity within the spectrogram is better captured in higher space ($C=8192$).
-We expect further improvement by tuning these hyperparameters.
+The output of the bottleneck layer is $\ell_2$ normalised and directly connected to a weight-normalised fully connected layer with $K=8192$ neurons.
+The global contrastive learning projection head $s_{\rm gcl}(\cdot)$ has a similar design to $s_{\rm lcl}(\cdot)$, where the output layer has $C=8192$ neurons.
+In our implementation, we shared the weights of the local and global contrastive learning projection heads.
+However, we expect further improvements by tuning $K$ and $C$ hyper-parameters as well as the choice of sharing, partially sharing, or not sharing the weights of the contrastive learning projections heads.

 In order to generate a local pseudo label for the input spectrogram $\mathbf{x}$, the clean spectrogram is fed to the backbone of the teacher network $t_{\rm b}(\mathbf{x})$ and the output of the data tokens are passed to the local contrastive learning projection head to obtain $\mathbf{z}_t \in \mathbb{R}^{n \times K}$.
 As for the student network, the GMML-based manipulated spectrogram $\mathbf{\hat{x}}$ is passed to the student network to obtain $\mathbf{z}_s \in \mathbb{R}^{n \times K}$.
-The task is to match the output of the student network to the output of the teacher network employing the Kullback-Leibler divergence (KL).
+The task is to match the output of the student network to the output of the teacher network, employing the Kullback-Leibler divergence (KL).